coady/graphique/docs/api.md

 Arrow has first-class support for nulls, so array scalars are nullable.
 Non-null scalars are used where relevant.

 ### Input
 Default values and non-null types are used wherever possible.
-When an input is optional and has no natural default, there's still the issue of distinguishing whether an explicit null input is expected or is semantically different.
-The input's description field will describe null behavior when expected.
-Otherwise explicit null behavior is undefined, and assume it errors.
+When an input is optional and has no natural default, there are two cases to distinguish:
+* if null is expected and semantically different, the input's description explains null behavior
+* otherwise the input has an `@optional` directive, and explicit null behavior is undefined